DigitalArtsNetworkMelbourne/hueforecast/README.md

 ## How it works
 Hueforecast works by querying the Yahoo Weather API.
 The temperature is translated to a hue between blue and red, and saturation/brightness is affected by the environmental conditions.
 For example, if the weather is cold and rainy, the globe assigned to that location will appear a dim blue colour.
 If the weather is hot and clear, the globe assigned to that location will appear bright red.

+## A note on WOEIDs
+Yahoo's Weather API uses WOEIDs (Where On Earth) as a way of identifying locations.
+To find the WOEID of your preferred location, go to http://woeid.rosselliot.co.nz/lookup

 ## Running
 ```python huemovie.py```